Hohill/rddx-mod/README.md

 let mod = Mod({
   path: __dirname,   // module files base path
-  reload: true,      // set to true to auto reload module when it has changed. default to false
+  reload: true,      // set to true to auto reload module when it has been changed. default to false
-  delay: 100,        // when module was changed, auto reload it after a while. default to 100ms });
+  delay: 100,        // when module has been changed, auto reload it after a while. default to 100ms });

 // register modules